TLS Courses

 LA 702a Business Associations - 3 Hours

-This course covers the formation of agency relationships, partnerships and corporations, the fiduciary duties of agents, directors and officers, shareholder voting, shareholder lawsuits, rules around corporate disclosures, insider trading, and corporate control transactions.
+Students explore the formation of agency relationships, partnerships and corporations, the fiduciary duties of agents, directors and officers, shareholder voting, shareholder lawsuits, rules around corporate disclosures, insider trading, and corporate control transactions.
 Particular attention is given to the way in which corporations organize and operate.
-The course also examines the respective roles, relationships, and liability exposure of shareholders, directors, and officers.
+Students also examine the respective roles, relationships, and liability exposure of shareholders, directors, and officers.
 Delivery Mode: Traditional Juris Doctor.

 LA 753 Trial Practice - 3 Hours